hina672/MultiXtract/README.md

 🔹 1.
 Multi-Format File Handling
-The API accepts images, PDFs, Word (DOCX), and Excel (XLS/XLSX) files.
+The API accepts images (jpg, jpeg, png, bmp, etc.), PDFs, Word (DOCX), and Excel (XLS/XLSX) files.
 It intelligently detects the file type and processes each format accordingly to extract content.

 🔹 2.
 Text Extraction + Face Detection
 For files containing images (or actual image files), it: